Va1ord/Code-Marathon-5-days/README.md

 I think it would be interesting to work with different APIs See you soon
-Maybe I'll start developing a bot and work with the new API
+Maybe I'll start developing a bot and work with the new API I plan to work with the Telegram API and Telegram Stars

   First day - Сarts.
 So, the first marathon project has been completed!